ytakefuji/python-novice/README.md

 ...
 </pre>
 <pre>
-# how to read csv file co2_v2.txt which should be in the same folder
+# read csv file co2_v2.txt which should be in the same folder
 # download cov2_v2.txt file from
 # https://raw.githubusercontent.com/ytakefuji/global-warming/master/co2_v2.txt
 # run the following command in ipython